Scope note for the class Conceptual Locative Status – ZE61 Back

 Scope note

-As opposed to connections created between conceptual objects and places through their passage through space and time, e.g.: the place of creation being a property of the production event of an individual, conceptual locative statuses are created de jure rather than de facto and create a socially recognized connection between an object and a location regardless the real or known spatiotemporal history of that object.
-For example, documentation may point to ambiguous evidence linking an object and a place such as the 'inspiration' location of a conceptual object.
-In these cases, when we do not know the actual physical history of the inspiration of the object in question, but we do have a de jure attribution from which some knowledge may be derived, we can document and follow an instance of Conceptual Locative Status for an object in relation to a geographic location.
+As opposed to connections created between conceptual objects and places through their passage through space and time, e.g.: the place of creation being a property of the creation event of an individual concept, conceptual locative statuses are created de jure rather than de facto and create a socially recognized connection between a concept and a location regardless the real or known spatiotemporal history of that object.
+For example, documentation may point to ambiguous evidence linking a concept and a place such as the 'birthplace' location of a conceptual object.
+In these cases, when we do not know the actual history of the 'birthplace' of the concept in question, but we do have a de jure attribution from which some knowledge may be derived, we can document and follow an instance of conceptual locative status for an object in relation to a geographic location.

 Instances of conceptual locative status are recognizable through evidence of community members adopting the intentional stance of so recognizing this status, as observable from direct witnesses, through the reports of competent observers or through evidence of a declarative act initiating this status.